Mechanisms of Affective Touch in Chronic Pain (MATCP)

 Time Frame

-Respiration rate will be measured during the baseline and during the affective touch and pain trials.
+Respiration rate will be measured during baseline affective touch (brushing).

 Collaborators and Investigators